we-taper/we-taper.github.io/pelican/content/Blogging/Learn reStructuredText.md

 Tags: Markup Language
 Author: we.taper

-#Transform to reStructuredText
+# Transform to reStructuredText

-*Because the Markdown language no longer satisfy my requirements, I started to learn reStructuredText, another markup language initially built for writing python documentation just like in javadoc or etc.
+Because the Markdown language no longer satisfy my requirements, I started to learn reStructuredText, another markup language initially built for writing python documentation just like in javadoc or etc.

+**Update:**

+I have already given up reStructuredText and switched back to markdown.
+Thus this file will not be udpated.

+It is not that markdown has been updated with more features.
+It is because reStructuredText relies on too many external packages, and it is not popular enough to give us easy access on all platforms and web browsers.
+For example, the edito ReText (mentioned below) is complicated to setup on windows.
+Also, there is no firefox plugin to view reStructuredText.
+All these violates the principle of K.I.S.S. and I decided to fall back to markdown.
+If needed, I will write sophisticated documents using *Latex* and publish the pdf output.

-##Prepare some Editors
+## Prepare some Editors

-###For Windows
+### For Windows
 Because I have an Windows 8 OS on my PC, there is much trouble to get me some ready-to-use reStructuredText editors.
 After some search, found: